 recommended here for particularly rapid air exchange - see ventilation concept.)

 Travel around campus should take place using open-air vehicles where possible (bicycles, delivery bicycles, scooters, etc.).
 If travel by car is necessary for work purposes, then the following rules must be observed for the use of university vehicles:

 Access for non-university personnel must be kept to a minimum.
 Contact information for non-university personnel (e.g. workmen and other service providers) as well as their time of entering/leaving the CAU premises should be documented where possible.
-Non-university personnel must be informed of the measures currently implemented with regard to protection against SARS-CoV-2 infection, and follow the principles listed above.
+Non-university personnel must be informed of the measures currently implemented with regard to protection against SARS-CoV-2 infection, and follow the principles listed under no. 2 above.